 Damiani, therefore, change strategy.
 The brand will inject nearly 5 million euros in China thanks to the closure of unprofitable stores in Europe.
 This year, the actress Sophia Loren will be the star of their marketing campaign.
 However, the investments required to have a location in a big city like Shanghai quickly reach 40 million dollars.
 These kinds of stores are shops reference because they insist on design.
 It seems very hard for small isolated brands to have a spot.
 Can Damiani compete with luxury brands and exist in China with a budget eight times lower?

 Small brands: new symbol of scarcity and exclusivity?

 The solution for Damiani would be to bounce on the against-success of some luxury brands which became too accessible.
-Their small size could be a mean of promoting the rarity and exclusivity that some luxury brands no longer guarantee.
+Their small size could be a means of promoting the rarity and exclusivity that some luxury brands no longer guarantee.
 To get results, the Damiani brand will have to be patient.
 Gianluca Brozetti, the CEO of Roberto Cavalli, said that “the expansion in China is an investment for the medium to long term.”
-Having opened their first store in China in 2009, it will take 5 years to see real results.
-This is especially true for smaller brands reputation, such as Damiani.
+Having opened its first store in China in 2009, it will take 5 years to see real results.
+This is especially true for smaller brands’ reputations, such as Damiani.